Benny Josef Peiser

 - Ph.D. , University of Frankfurt (1993).
 Peiser studied political science, English, and sports science. ,

-Benny Peiser is a past Senior Lecturer in Social Anthropology & Sport Sociology at Liverpool John Moores University.
-He is a “historian and anthropologist with particular research interest in neo-catastrophism and its implications for human and societal evolution.” ,
+Benny Peiser is a sports anthropologist/historian, and past Senior Lecturer in Social Anthropology & Sport Sociology at Liverpool John Moores University.
+Peiser describes himself as a “historian and anthropologist with particular research interest in neo-catastrophism and its implications for human and societal evolution.” ,

 The foundation describes it's main purpose as being to “bring reason, integrity and balance to a debate that has become seriously unbalanced, irrationally alarmist, and all too often depressingly intolerant… .
 Our main focus is to analyse global warming policies and its economic and other implications.
 Our aim is to provide the most robust and reliable economic analysis and advice.”